- ICH GCP

 |

-The association between cerebrospinal fluid mitochondrial content and baseline neurological deficit severity will be assessed using the National Institutes of Health Stroke Scale.
+The association between cerebrospinal fluid (CSF) MitoTracker-positive event count measured at baseline and neurological deficit severity will be assessed using the National Institutes of Health Stroke Scale (NIHSS) score obtained within 24 hours after hospital admission.

 Higher NIHSS scores indicate more severe neurological impairment.